Longview’s season comes to an end, Lobos fall to top-ranked Denton Ryan 27-9

 MESQUITE, Texas (KETK) — The Longview Lobos knew they were in for a battle in the 5A Division One Regional Semifinal, when they met up with Denton Ryan at Mesquite Memorial Stadium on Saturday afternoon.

-The Lobos were able to hold steady with the Raiders early on, with the game tied at 7 in the first quarter, but by the end of the half Denton Ryan has a 13-7.
+The Lobos were able to hold steady with the Raiders early on, with the game tied at 7 in the first quarter, but by the end of the half Denton Ryan had a 13-7 advantage.

 In the 2nd half, Longview never could get their offense going against a stout Ryan defense, and the Raiders went on to win 27-9.